Few people understand these four hidden facts about depression.

 - Depression has levels of severity that can be difficult to detect and treat.
 On the one hand, you don’t have to be a doctor to know that a suicidal person who can’t get out of bed is severely depressed.
 On the other hand, a great deal of expertise is required to accurately diagnose the lower levels of clinical depression

-Many professional therapists and doctors do not recognize the milder levels of clinical depression.
+Many professional therapists and doctors do not understand these four hidden facts about depression.
+They often do not recognize the milder levels of clinical depression.
 Over the years, I have had clients come to me from psychiatrists, family doctors, and other therapists.
 I’ve been struck by how often so-called “mild” (which is anything but mild) clinical depression flies under the radar among medical and mental health professionals.
-You can’t get effective depression treatment is the therapist doesn’t even see it!
+You can’t get effective depression treatment if the therapist doesn’t even see it!

 Your brain can be like a friend—if you let it.

 Someone once said that depression is like a friend, nudging you to make changes.
 I prefer to think of it this way.
 When you are clinically depressed, the unhappy brain is tapping you on the shoulder.
 It’s whispering in your ear, “It’s time to make some real changes in your life.”
 The depression doesn’t always tell you what those changes need to be and so the right kind of depression treatment becomes very important indeed.

 Surprisingly, there are hidden positives in depression—if you are willing to see them.
 The positive side to the misery of depression is two-fold.
 First, it tells you something needs to change…ASAP.
 Second, the misery itself can be a powerful motivator for change.
 The sadness, the effects on people you love, and the dysfunction itself can all help you to say to yourself, “I can’t stand this anymore; I’m going to do whatever it takes to become happy again!”
 This can be a powerful engine for depression treatment.